-Unless certain exceptions apply, an individual's knowledge and consent are required to collect, use or disclose his or her personal information.
+Unless certain exceptions apply, an individual's knowledge and consent are required to collect, use or disclose their personal information.
 Explicit consent may be required for more sensitive personal information (e.g., medical or financial information), while implicit consent may be sufficient for non-sensitive personal information (e.g., mailing address).
 Pursuant to amendments to PIPEDA adopted in 2015, the consent of an individual is only valid if it is reasonable to expect that an individual to whom the organization's activities are directed would understand the nature, purpose and consequences of the collection, use or disclosure of the personal information to which they are consenting.
 Exceptions to the "consent" requirement include disclosures of personal information in the context of certain business transactions, as defined in the law.

-Furthermore, as of January 1, 2019, the Office of the Privacy Commissioner's (OPC) Guidelines for Obtaining Meaningful Consent (Guidelines) apply.
-A failure to obtain meaningful consent may lead a business to lose the ability to handle personal information needed to operate the business.
-In order to obtain meaningful consent, businesses are encouraged to ensure that their privacy policy is written in plain language, to use just-in-time privacy notices on their website as a supplement to the longer form privacy policy, to prepare an executive summary of their privacy policy's key highlights to place at the top of the privacy policy and to use interactive tools in the presentation of their privacy information.
+The Office of the Privacy Commissioner's (OPC) Guidelines for Obtaining Meaningful Consent (Guidelines) clarify that failure to obtain meaningful consent may lead a business to lose its ability to handle personal information needed to operate the business.
+In order to obtain meaningful consent, businesses are encouraged to: (i) ensure that their privacy policy is written in plain language; (ii) use just-in-time privacy notices on their website as a supplement to the longer form privacy policy; (iii) prepare an executive summary of their privacy policy's key highlights to place at the top of the privacy policy; and (iv) use interactive tools in the presentation of their privacy information.